 In the late 1880s, George 'Cap' Streeter's boat hit a sandbar just off the shoreline and there it stayed; he and his wife made this their new home.
 The Streeters encouraged dumping in this area and, after several years, the debris built up and became solid land.
 George claimed this 'new land' as an independent territory in respect to an 1821 government survey that declared Chicago, and Illinois, property lines terminated at the shoreline.

 Under his homesteading rights as a Civil War Veteran, he declared the new land to be the District of Lake Michigan.
 Eventually the land was seized by force, and it is now home to some of what has claimed to be the most expensive real estate in Chicago.
-Streeterville houses many of Chicago's tallest skyscrapers and most upscale stores, hotels, restaurants and theaters, as well as Northwestern University's Feinberg School of Medicine and School of Law.
-The Magnificent Mile portion of Michigan Avenue is part of Streeterville, as is the number one tourist attraction in Chicago, Navy Pier.
+Streeterville houses many of Chicago's tallest skyscrapers and most upscale stores,

-is also found in the Near North Side community.
+River North is also found in the Near North Side community.
 It is bounded by Rush Street to the east, Chicago Avenue to the north, and the Chicago river to the south and west.
-This neighborhood has the largest concentration of art galleries in the United States outside of Manhattan.
-River North is also home to hot dance clubs and celebrity-owned restaurants.
-There are bistros and boutiques housed in century-old warehouses, and the world's largest blues and jazz record shop.
+This neighborhood has the largest concentration of

 Several large-scale residential loft-conversion developments have also sprouted on its western and southwestern fringes.

-Hotels Lodging | Nightlife | Restaurants Attractions & Activities | Theater & Events
+Restaurants | Attractions & Activities | Theater & Events

 Lincoln Park